Air force history of Iran: Iran–Israel War

-Due to its obsolete equipment, the IRIAF proved to be totally incompetent during the Iran–Israel War, with no sign of its ageing fighter jets even getting off the ground, giving the Israeli Air Force control over the skies of Iran, which led to the elimination of various targets across the country.
+Due to its obsolete equipment, the IRIAF proved to be totally incompetent during the 2025 Twelve-Day War, with no sign of its ageing fighter jets even getting off the ground, giving the Israeli Air Force control over the skies of Iran, which led to the elimination of various targets across the country.

 Notable pilots

-Unlike many other nations with modern air forces, Iran was engaged in an intense and protracted war.
-The 8 year long conflict with Iraq gave the IRIAF the opportunity to develop some battle-tested and hardened fighter pilots.
-Though information about the IRIAF is, at best, hard to access, two men stand out as the best Iranian fighter aces.
+Iran was engaged in a war with Iraq.
+The 8 year long conflict with Iraq gave the IRIAF the opportunity to develop fighter pilots.
+Using Current Knowledge we can find two Iranian fighter aces.

 Jalil Zandi is Iran's most successful fighter pilot.
 Flying the F-14 Tomcat he claimed 11 aerial victories, with 8 of those being confirmed by western sources.
 These include 4 MiG-23s, 2 Su-22s, 2 MiG 21 and 3 Mirage F1s.
 These totals make him the most successful Iranian fighter pilot, the most successful F-14 Tomcat pilot, and the most recent (and last man) to claim ace status.

 Yadollah Javadpour flew the F-5 and claimed five Iraqi aircraft shot down; two being reliably confirmed.
 This makes him an ace and the most successful F-5 fighter pilot, but his greatest claim to fame happened on August 6, 1983 when he shot down an Iraqi MiG-25.
 This was a significant achievement for an F-5 pilot, as the MiG-25 is a much bigger and faster aircraft with a substantial altitude advantage.
 His other confirmed kill was an Su-20 on October 17, 1980.